Tensegrity systems consist of pressurized and tension elements.

 Where pressurized elements give the structure shape and volume, tensioned elements hold the structure together, integrating it, hence the term tensegrity, a combination of the words tension and integrity.

 Articulated Tensegrity Systems are a special type of tensegrity designed to change shape while maintaining tensegrity at key points in the system.
-An example of this is our individual bodies.
+Our bodies could be thought of as Articulated tensegrity systems.

 An important quality of tensegrity systems is that they allow growth while remaining their integrity.